 One answer is nominal rigidity created by the low interest rate policy, as argued by Nakajima and Saito (2000).
-Another possibility is that the economic slump and financial using 1.086 or 0.950 instead of 0.874.

-panics in those periods changed the attitude of firms and households regarding the demand for liquidity.
+Another possibility is that the economic slump and financial panics in those periods changed the attitude of firms and households regarding the demand for liquidity.
 We have some statistical data that support this view.

 First, regarding the behavior of households, according to national aggregate M1 data, the proportion of deposits made by individuals increased substantially especially from the middle of 1995 to 1996 onward (Figure 5).
-According to the Public Opinion Survey on Household Savings and Consumption, the proportion of households who regard safety (or, low risk) and liquidity, rather than profitability, as the most important factors to be considered when selecting financial products for their savings increased after 1995 (Figure 6).
-Therefore, some of the increase in the demand for money could reflect the demand for safe and liquid assets under the low interest rate policy.
+According to the Public Opinion Survey on Household Savings and Consumption, the proportion of households that regard safety (or low risk) and liquidity, rather than profitability, as the most important factors to be considered when selecting financial products for their savings increased after 1995 (Figure 6).
+Therefore, some of the increase in the